Aurora Indica Seeds

 DEA Says YES according to emails from the DEA, marijuana seeds have no THC content so the schedule 1 drug laws would not apply to marijuana seeds.

-Where can I buy Marijuana seeds?
+Where can I buy seeds?

-HoliMoli Seed bank provides great value, fresh high-quality marijuana seeds.
-We have the best high THC strains, Landrace strains, Feminized strains, fast strains, CBD or Autoflowering strains, Whether you call them weed seeds, pot seeds or beans.
-We have the seeds you're looking for And We Are Located in the USA.
-Oregon.
+HoliMoli Seed bank provides great value, fresh high-quality seeds.
+We have the best strains, Landrace strains, Feminized strains, fast strains, CBD or Autoflowering strains, Whether you call them weed seeds, hemp seeds or beans.
+We have the seeds you're looking for And We Are Located in Oregon, USA.
 Get Them TODAY